 R: We met tonnes of amazing people who I cannot thank enough for their support.
 We would speak to people wherever we went to try and raise as much awareness about what we were doing as we could!

 D: Yes, the American people are so friendly, so we were constantly talking to people about the trip.
 Especially in the small towns where they would never find tourists there, so when we rolled up in some gas station with our Longboards drenched in sweat.
 We were a rarity in places like that I think.
 There was this town in Utah, I can’t remember the name now.
 Where in the morning as we were leaving, the whole town knew about what we were doing.
 So that was surreal where you woke up in some town up in the middle of a mountain in America, where everyone is waving and cheering you on.

 Your travel bus looked awesome, how did you find it, what was inside it?

 R: The bus was brilliant.
-Inside it was 2 beds, all of our gear, food, cooking equipment, water tanks etc. At the start of the trip there were 7 of us living in that bus, using hammocks, the floor, the beds and of course the wheel chair lift to accommodate us.
-It was actually owned by two americans who travel full time, and we got in contact with them and asked if they would help us out, and they agreed.
+Inside it has 2 beds, all of our gear, food, cooking equipment, water tanks etc. At the start of the trip, there were 7 of us living in that bus, using hammocks, the floor, the beds and of course the wheelchair lift to accommodate us.
+It was actually owned by two Americans who travel full time, and we got in contact with them and asked if they would help us out, and they agreed.
 So we had a few Facebook messages, one Skype call, and met them at the airport in L.A!

 What was the biggest struggle you had to overcome?